catseye/Tamsin/doc/Tamsin.markdown

 -------

 This section needs to be written.
 Basically, a module is a set of productions inside a namespace.
-In the future you may be able to write and import modules, but for now, there is one built-in module called `$` and it is always in scope.
+There is one built-in module called `$` and it is always in scope.

 The module `$` contains a number of built-in productions which would not